 Our projects are identified by our members – members decide on the most important priorities aligned to our vision and mission.

-We have around 300 members at the moment, two members of staff and 28 volunteers.
-Our office is based at 77 Canal Street, Perth and is open six days a week 10.00 to 4.30 Mon to Fri and also Saturday Mornings.
-We run a community drop in on Friday evenings 6-7.30 at the Young Persons City Base next door to PLUS.
+We have around 340 members at the moment, two members of staff and 28 volunteers.
+Our office is based at 77 Canal Street, Perth and is open five days a week 10.00 to 4.30 Mon to Fri.

 PLUS began in Perth 2002 with a small group of people who had used local mental health services meeting under the direction of Perth Association for Mental Health.